ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Opposed masteries cancel out, each contestant reducing their rating by the same number of masteries until only one or neither of them has masteries.
 If you have two masteries, then you enjoy the same great advantage over an opponent with a single mastery as a someone with one mastery has over an opponent with no masteries.
 If you have an advantage of two or more masteries over an opponent, you can pretty much count on pounding him into the dust.

-This allows QuestWorlds to represent large differences in abiilty or resistance.
+This allows QuestWorlds to represent large differences in ability or resistance.

 #### 2.3.5.4 Bump Up with Hero Points

 You can spend a hero point to bump up any result by one step.
 You may only bump your own rolls, not those of other PCs or supporting characters—with the exception of sidekicks and retainers, which, as extensions of your character, you may spend hero points on.
-You can decide to use a hero point for a bump after the die roll results are calculated (including any bump ups resulting from masteries
+You can decide to use a hero point for a bump after the die roll results are calculated (including any bump ups resulting from masteries).

+You can only spend one hero point per roll.

 ## 2.4 Augments

 An augment is a bonus you get to your target number as a result of a prior contest.
 This can be either a contest you took part in, or one performed by someone else, most likely another PC.
-Unlike the optional rule 'Benefit of Victory' (see below), which is a side effect of a contest conducted for another reason, an augment contest is conducted for the sole purpose of gaining a bonus.
+Unlike the Advanced rule 'Benefit of Victory' (see below), which is a side effect of a contest conducted for another reason, an augment contest is conducted for the sole purpose of gaining a bonus.

 To grant an augment to yourself, or another PC, in an upcoming contest, you engage in a simple contest against a Moderate resistance.
 You frames the contest, making it clear how your action will assist.